Maik Kotsar: Professional career

-On August 16, 2020, Kotsar signed with the Hamburg Towers of the Basketball Bundesliga.
+On 16 August 2020, Kotsar signed with the Hamburg Towers of the Basketball Bundesliga.
 In both seasons with the Hamburg side, he averaged 14.2 points per game in Bundesliga play.

-On July 25, 2022, he put pen to paper on a deal with Saski Baskonia of the Spanish Liga ACB.
+On 25 July 2022, he put pen to paper on a deal with Saski Baskonia of the Spanish Liga ACB.
 Kotsar recorded 21 points, 9 rebounds, 4 assists and 1 block in his EuroLeague debut in Baskonia's 81–71 victory over Valencia.
+With the PIR of 31, he became the MVP of the first round.
+His second MVP of the round came from a 93–87 victory over ALBA Berlin on 28 March 2023 recording 23 points, 10 rebounds, 2 assists, 2 blocks and a PIR of 40.

+In July 2024, Kotsar moved to Japan after signing with Yokohama B-Corsairs in the B.League 1.
+He will reunite with his former national team coach Jukka Toijala.

 National team career

 Kotsar made his debut for the Estonian national team on 29 June 2018, in a 2019 FIBA Basketball World Cup qualifier against Great Britain, scoring 8 points in a 65–74 away defeat.

 3x3

 Kotsar's 3x3 career started in the U18 division in 2013 with the Sprite Streetball 2013 Tallinn tournament where he advanced to the U18 Estonia Finals and eventually the 2013 FIBA 3x3 World Championships on September 26, 2013.

 Kotsar continued to compete 3x3 through 2014 and 2015.

 His FIBA 3x3 career returned from hiatus in 2018 Ghetto Basket Pro Camp in Riga on May 10 of that year.
 His team would advance all the way to the FIBA 3x3 World Cup tournament.
 Kotsar's Estonia Men's 3x3 team would be defeated by the Poland national 3x3 team who would themselves go on to win 3rd place in the entire tournament after being eliminated in the semifinals.

 The Estonian 3x3 Men's Team's run came to an end at the preliminary stage pools at 3rd place of the 2018 FIBA 3x3 World Cup – Men's tournament and they took home 9th place.